 - Apprentices are also entitled to holidays which you can find out more about on GOV.UK.

-- Many of the special protections in the Working Time regulations for young workers under 18 will apply to apprentices, for example young workers must not exceed the 8 hours a day or 40 hours per week.
+- Many of the special protections in the Working Time regulations for young workers under 18 will apply to apprentices, for example young workers must not exceed the eight hours a day or 40 hours per week.
 They are also entitled rest breaks of at least 30 minutes if their shift lasts more than four and half hours.

-You can contact the Acas Pay and Work Rights Helpline for free and confidential advice on your rights at work.
+You can contact the ACAS Pay and Work Rights Helpline for free and confidential advice on your rights at work.

 What are the tax implications?

 There is a common misconception that apprentices do not have to pay tax.
 This is not the case.
 Apprentices have to pay income tax in the same way as everyone else.
+Some general tax guidance for first time workers, which apprentices may find useful, can be found in our employment section.

 You will normally pay tax through the Pay As You Earn (PAYE) system – meaning that it is taken straight from your pay packet.
 You will therefore not normally need to worry about completing a Self Assessment tax return.